 Not so when we use computer graphics to render abstractions that do not have concomitant realities.
 Lately there has been a welcome resurgence of the fascination with the fourth geometrical dimension.
 In the latter half of the nineteenth century there was some popular interest in worlds of four or more isotropic spatial dimensions.
-Two generations of relativistic science and science fiction has made it difficult to persuade college freshmen and the general public alike that the fourth dimension need not invariably be time[4, 6, 21].
+Two generations of relativistic science and science fiction has made it difficult to persuade college freshmen and the general public alike that the fourth dimension need not invariably be time[4, 7, 25, 28].
 Hypercubes rotating in 4-space are found in screen-savers and are routinely assigned as machine problems in computer science courses.
-Since the advent of computer animation and virtual reality, non-Euclidean geometry has come into fashion[20, 14, 31, 36].
+Since the advent of computer animation and virtual reality, non-Euclidean geometry has come into fashion[24, 18, 37, 42].
 Java applets for drawing lines in the hyperbolic plane and on a spherical surface can be found on the web.
 Instructive excursions into special and general relativity, molecular biology, cosmology etc. all benefit from particularly non-realistic simulations which bend the laws of physics, use stick and balls to model membranes, enlarge planetary diameters a thousandfold, and travel through the cosmos faster than light.
-All this so you can see anything at all, and to animate it in real-time.
+These cinematic fictions are necessary so that we can see anything at all on the screen, and to animate it in real-time.

-This enterprise deserves its own name, and I propose metarealistic rendering, fully aware of the hazard of coining jargon.3 This is not a synonym for what is generally called virtual reality.
-The "virtual" in VR just means that we use novel projection (e.g. stereo) and input controls (e.g. head-tracking) to convincingly evoke the illusion of experiencing something "real", much as in a dream.
-The prefix meta, having the innocent meaning of "between, with, after, along side of" (Webster) also has less desirable connotations, such as "metaphysical", "metaphorical" and "metamorphosing".
+This enterprise deserves its own name, and I propose metarealistic rendering, fully aware of the hazard of coining jargon.
+The literature is littered with multiple terms competing for the same fuzzy meaning, and derelict corpses of splendid terms that nobody uses.
+But this is not a synonym for what is generally called virtual reality.
+The virtual in VR just means that we use novel projections (stereo, for example) and input controls (head-tracking, for example) to convincingly evoke the illusion of experiencing something real, much as in a dream.
+The prefix meta, having the innocent meaning of "between, with, after, along side of" (Webster) also has less desirable connotations, such as metaphysical, metaphorical and metamorphosing.
 But recall that Aristotle's book on the essential nature of reality merely followed his book on its physical reality.
 Only later did metaphysics suggest something transcendent, philosophical, theological.
-Similarly "metaphor" has become bent out of shape in computing.
+Similarly metaphor has become bent out of shape in computing.
 No longer just the "poetic reuse of a word," it seems to mean the imposition of a familiar cognitive structure on an unfamiliar one.
-For example, the "desktop metaphor" trades on our familiarity with desktop furnishings, and then has us "mouse" pictures4 about the computer screen, and to eject a floppy by depositing it in a trash can (a dubious metaphor!).
+For example, the desktop metaphor trades on our familiarity with desktop furnishings, but then has us use a mouse (uncommon on desktops) to move pictures representing files but blasphemously called icons, about the computer screen, and later, to eject a floppy by depositing it in a trash can (a dubious metaphor!).
 Finally, in computing jargon, the transformation of the physical characteristic of an object, literally its metamorphosis (meta=trans, morphe=form), has lost the prefix to become just morphing.
 So, having demythologized some undesirable connotations, let us briefly consider whether the distinction between photorealistic and metarealistic rendering deserves a place in the philosophy of technology.